BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BLAZE catalog: Catalog of blazars from the literature

 \subsection{Construction of the catalog}

-Older blazar compilations such as the Roma-BZCAT catalog \citep{massaro:2015} miss a large number of newer sources.
+Older blazar compilations, such as the 5th Roma-BZCAT catalog \citep[][we refer to this catalog simply as BZCAT throughout the paper]{massaro:2015} miss a large number of newer sources.
 These catalogs are also significantly biased in terms of flux or region on the sky observed \citep[e.g.,][]{bellenghi:2023a}.
-In order to search for X-ray counterparts of known blazars, we constructed a catalog of blazar and blazar candidates from catalogs found in the literature.
-As many sources will be part of multiple catalogs, we filter for duplicates by positional matching, taking into account the accuracy of the individual catalogs.
+To search for X-ray counterparts of known blazars, we constructed a catalog of blazar and blazar candidates from catalogs found in the literature.
+As many sources are included in multiple catalogs, we filtered for duplicates by positional matching, taking into account the accuracy of the individual catalogs.
 The catalogs used to build the ``master'' list, the number of sources provided by the catalogs and the number of sources added, and the radii used to identify duplicates with respect to other catalogs and the spectral classes provided, are listed in Table~\ref{tab:blazar_catalogs}.